-Our new bite-sized webinar series, Briefly Speaking, helping paralegals tackles every day challenges more effectively.
+Our new bite-sized webinar series, Briefly Speaking, helps paralegals tackle every day challenges more effectively.

 This first webinar, UCC Article 9 Filing Essentials – Preliminary Concepts and Due Diligence, will discuss:

-- Essential concepts that includes perfection, priority, and notice filings
+- Essential concepts that include perfection, priority, and notice filings

 - Rules and exceptions for determining filing location